NEW: A woman claiming to belong to FARC calls local reporters and reads a statement

 Colombian Defense Minister Juan Carlos Pinzon said on Sunday that preliminary reports indicated that Langlois was shot in his arm before he disappeared.

 In April, FARC pledged to stop kidnappings civilians for money.

 Langlois, who works for France 24 and is a war reporter with more than 10 years experience in the country, was reporting alongside soldiers when the rebel group attacked, the Colombia government said.
 A sergeant, two soldiers and a national police officer were killed, the Ministry of National Defense said; six others were injured.

-The attack took place in the southern Caqueta province as soldiers worked to destroy cocaine labs.
+The attack by the Revolutionary Armed Forces of Colombia, also known as the FARC, took place in the southern Caqueta province as soldiers worked to destroy cocaine laboratories.

 On Monday, the Colombian air force released a video taken in the same Caqueta region that purportedly showed rebels dressed as civilians shooting at military aircraft.